-What’s in an Assumed Business Name?Added by Hawley Troxell in Articles & Publications, Business Law on December 29, 2011
+What’s in an Assumed Business Name?Added by Hawley Troxell in Articles & Blogs, Business Law on December 29, 2011

 A common question for start-up businesses is how to establish a BRAND.
 In a fast-moving economy, every business tries to establish a catchy name that customers may use to identify a product as the next must have.
 In 2012, do you want your customers telling their friends about this great, new, shiny micro-widget that allows you to beam data wirelessly and sync with your online profile, or referring to it as the “iBamZoomGadget™”?